A tick bullseye rash can signal Lyme disease. But not always. Here’s what you need to know.

-Whether You Have a Tick Bullseye Rash or Not, Consider Phyllanthus niruri Tea
+Whether or Not You Have a Tick Bullseye Rash, Consider Phyllanthus niruri Tea

 If you’re concerned about a tick bite or if you have a tick bullseye rash, we recommend that you consider drinking Phyllanthus niruri tea.
 First, arm yourself with the facts:

 - Learn 5 ways to prevent Lyme disease.

 - Identify Lyme symptoms and get Lyme support.

 - Learn about Borrelia burgdorferi and Lyme disease.